mariushobbhahn/mariushobbhahn.github.io/_posts/2020-08-13-animal_suffering_human_consumption.md

 ## **What is this post about?**

 Before we can answer important moral questions such as "which cause is most cost-efficient w.r.t. the reduction of suffering?" we first have to have an approximate view of the status quo.
 While there are lots of reports of the horrendous conditions that animals face in factory farming, I want to attempt to give a quantitative estimate of how much suffering animals face in factory and fish farms.
 This post is the second in a series on approximating the amount of suffering in the world.
 I would recommend to check out the <a href='http://www.mariushobbhahn.com/2020-06-29-human_suffering/'>first post</a> to get a better understanding of the ideas but especially recommend it if you are unfamiliar with the concepts of <a href='https://en.wikipedia.org/wiki/Disease_burden'>disease burden</a> and <a href='https://en.wikipedia.org/wiki/Disability-adjusted_life_year'>disability-adjusted life years (DALYs)</a>.
 I also want to emphasize that this post does not include estimates for <a href='https://en.wikipedia.org/wiki/Wild_animal_suffering'>wild animal suffering</a> but is restricted to animals held and killed for human consumption but I will try to make a similar estimate for wild animals in a future post.
+Pets and laboratory animals are also not included in this estimate since pets probably don't suffer as much as animals in factory farms and their quantity is rather insignificant when compared to factory farms.

 Lastly, I want to emphasize that we have to be cautious with these kinds of estimates.
 A lot of the assumptions that I make are very broad and carry high uncertainty.
 The conclusions can, therefore, be wrong by multiple magnitudes.
 The general framing for this post is more a first guestimate than a definitive answer to the question "how much animal suffering is there due to human consumption?".